A knot Floer stable homotopy type: The stratification

 \subsection{Local models}

-Let us describe the local models for how the strata \eqref{eq:moduli-bdy} should live inside the moduli spaces $\bModuli_{\vN, \vlambda}(D)$.
-Note that every $\bModuli_{\vN, \vlambda}(D)$ is itself a stratum of a space of the form There are several possible choices of such $\tD$, depending on whether we choose rows or columns to go through our fixed $O$ markings.
-(For example, for the green line in the Whitney umbrella from Figure~\ref{fig:row} and \ref{fig:2row} we have three such choices.)
+Let us describe the local models for how the strata from Equation~\eqref{eq:moduli-bdy} should live inside the moduli spaces $\bModuli_{\vN, \vlambda}(D)$.
+Note that every $\bModuli_{\vN, \vlambda}(D)$ is itself a stratum of a space of the form